mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-A square, two-dimensional collection of [ParquetStack](#T-ParquetClassLibrary-Parquets-ParquetStack 'ParquetClassLibrary.Parquets.ParquetStack')s for use in [MapModel](#T-ParquetClassLibrary-Maps-MapModel 'ParquetClassLibrary.Maps.MapModel') and derived classes.
+A square, two-dimensional collection of [ParquetPack](#T-ParquetClassLibrary-Parquets-ParquetPack 'ParquetClassLibrary.Parquets.ParquetPack')s for use in [MapModel](#T-ParquetClassLibrary-Maps-MapModel 'ParquetClassLibrary.Maps.MapModel') and derived classes.

 ##### Remarks

 The intent is that this class function much like a read-only array.

-<a name='M-ParquetClassLibrary-Parquets-ParquetStackGrid-#ctor'></a>
+<a name='M-ParquetClassLibrary-Parquets-ParquetPackGrid-#ctor'></a>
 ### #ctor() `constructor`

 ##### Summary

-Initializes a new [ParquetStackGrid](#T-ParquetClassLibrary-Parquets-ParquetStackGrid 'ParquetClassLibrary.Parquets.ParquetStackGrid') with unusable dimensions.
+Initializes a new [ParquetPackGrid](#T-ParquetClassLibrary-Parquets-ParquetPackGrid 'ParquetClassLibrary.Parquets.ParquetPackGrid') with unusable dimensions.

 ##### Parameters